-Andrew Cantrill BA FRCO FRSA
+Andrew Cantrill-Fenwick BA MPhil FRCO

 Andrew is one of the UK’s most experienced and versatile church musicians.
-His career has taken him to three continents, working in schools, churches and cathedrals, and he has appeared in some of the world’s most prestigious venues as conductor, organist and singer.
-He is a Fellow, prize winner, and former Trustee Councillor of the Royal College of Organists, tutor for the RCO Academy Organ School, examiner for the Associated Board of the Royal Schools of Music, Artistic Director of the East Anglian Academy of Organ & Early Keyboard Music, and Organist of The Royal Hospital School, Holbrook, Suffolk.
+His career has taken him to three continents, working in schools, churches and cathedrals, and he has appeared in some of the world’s most prestigious venues as conductor and organist.
+He is a Fellow, prize winner, and former councillor of the Royal College of Organists, tutor for the RCO Academy, and examiner for the Associated Board of the Royal Schools of Music.
+He is currently Director of Music at St George’s Church, Jesmond, Newcastle, where he is responsible for the historic 4-manual Lewis/Binns organ.

-Concert performances have included Messiaen’s Trois Petites Liturgies with the Girls’ Choir of Croydon Minster & London Mozart Players, Mendelssohn’s Die Erste Walpurgisnacht with the Choir of Wellington Cathedral and the New Zealand Symphony Orchestra, Purcell’s Ode to St Cecilia with the Choir of Grimsby Parish Church & The Parley of Instruments, and Monteverdi’s Vespers with the Choir of Croydon Minster and the English Cornet & Sackbut Ensemble.
-He presented a series of liturgical Bach cantatas with the choirs of St Paul’s Cathedral, Buffalo, and has commissioned anthems, an oratorio and community opera from Francis Jackson, Brian Solomons, John Psathas, Stephen McNeff, and others.
+Known for his engaging style, and creative and innovative programming, Andrew’s choirs have attracted international acclaim.
+The Yorkshire Post described the Choristers of Grimsby Parish Church as: “a revelation – the only parish church choir in Britain able to take on the big hitters of the International recording market and leave them all standing” and The Diapason judged the choir of Wellington Cathedral “to be ranked among the finest exemplars of the Anglican choral tradition anywhere in the world”.
+Concert performances have included Messiaen’s Trois Petites Liturgies with the Girls’ Choir of Croydon Minster & London Mozart Players, Mendelssohn’s Die Erste Walpurgisnacht with the Choir of Wellington Cathedral and the New Zealand Symphony Orchestra, Purcell’s Hail!
+Bright Cecilia with the Choir of Grimsby Parish Church & The Parley of Instruments, and Monteverdi’s Vespers with the Choir of Croydon Minster and the English Cornet & Sackbut Ensemble.
+He presented a series of liturgical Bach cantatas with the choirs of St Paul’s Cathedral, Buffalo, and has commissioned anthems, an oratorio and community opera from Francis Jackson, Brian Solomons, John Psathas, and Stephen McNeff.

 Please visit the Diary page for information on upcoming concerts.